gterai/RidgeR/README.md

 ```
 This command skips the calculation of structural features and runs Ridge regression to optimize regression parameters.
 The -I option is useful when you want to try various Alpha values.

-## ¥*How to use the position-specific features in other analyses
+## '*'How to use the position-specific features in other analyses
 When you run our method, a file named nnfv.txt will be created in your output directory.
 This file contains the position-specific structural features and normalized activity values of each RNA sequence in a two dimensional table.
 The user can copy this file and use it for various analyses.
 For example, it can be used as input for various machine learning algorithms.
 Also, by writing a simple program or using software such as Excel, it is possible to extract RNAs with specific properties.
 For example, you can get a list of RNAs where a certain position is predicted to be on the right side of the base pair.
 See below for the format of the nnfv.txt file.
 By calculating the mean value of the position-specific features for each position, you can obtain the trend of the secondary structure of the input RNA sequences in each position.
 For example, you can find out that the input RNA sequences tends to have a hairpin loop at a certain position.

 ## How to use the position-specific features obtained by your own methods (advanced use)